 The Americans with Disabilities Act (ADA) requires public and private transportation projects to comply with the ADA.
 This requires that transportation facilities are accessible to disabled persons; e.g., pedestrian facilities, parking areas, turnouts, kiosks, etc. must be wheelchair- accessible.
 All transit services must also comply with the requirements of the ADA.
 The ADA requires the availability of wheelchair lift-equipped fixed-route buses and door-to-door service for disabled persons who cannot use the fixed-route service.
 ESTA buses are equipped with wheelchair lifts and also provide door-to-door demand-responsive service.

-Traffic Demand, Mono County
+Traffic Demand

 Traffic demand projections for the unincorporated areas of Mono County are based on potential trip generation rates of projected residential land uses.
 The methodology used to compute those projections is explained in detail in Appendix B – Traffic Demand Projections, Unincorporated Areas.
 Table 12 summarizes the data presented in Appendix B.